pkainulainen/clean-test-automation/introduction-to-assertj-db/writing-assertions-with-assertj-db/writing-soft-assertions/README.md

-# Writing Soft Assertions
+# Writing Soft Assertions With AssertJ-DB

-This is an example project of the Writing Soft Assertions lesson of the [Introduction AssertJ-DB course]().
+This is an example project of the Writing Soft Assertions With AssertJ-DB lesson of the [Introduction AssertJ-DB course]().
 After you have finished this lesson, you:

 *